 By this time I got pretty thirsty again and following the sound of a quick water (spring) in the nearby, I stopped to make just this one picture.

 It looks so good, that I pictured elves that walked in this Celtic wood, some hundreds of years ago, if not thousands and left everything like this.

 Gently jumped over those stones just to get a better look at a green dragonfly.

-Under the rocks, illuminated just like you see it now, there was this feather.
+Under the rocks, illuminated just like you see it now in the image bellow, there was this feather.
 If only I could have got a better picture of that eagle…

 I headed towards the source of the water, to point 4 on my map.